SaraSiwiecki/finalproject/README.md

 These phylogenetic analyses will begin to uncover the evolution of collagen IV in our most distant animal relatives.
 Understanding the emergence of network-forming collagen IV will allow greater insight into the origins of the ECM toolkit, ctenophores, and the transitions to multicellularity.

 ## Methods
 To start, I identified taxa to include in the analysis of collagen IV evolution in our most distant animal relatives based off of genomes present in NCBI (Table 1).
 I used NCBI to identify the genomes of several close unicellular metazoan relatives, such as choanoflagellates and filastereans, and several distant relatives, such as bacteria.
 For metazoans, I used all published ctenophore genomes, the only published placazoan genome, several published sponge genomes, several cnidarian genomes, and several bilaterian genomes.
+The taxa IDs for each taxa I used are listed in BLAST_Results_Updated.xlsx.

 Table 1: Taxa Used for BLAST Searches

 ![Table1](FinalProject_Table1.png)

 Then, I used BLAST with these genomes and bait sequences from various sequences discussed above.
 For each alpha chain sequence, I tried about five different bait sequences to run through protein BLAST.
 I used the following parameters for my protein BLAST searches: automatically adjusted parameters for short input sequences, expect threshold of 10, word size of two, zero max matches in a query range, BLOSUM62 matrix, existence 11 and extension 1 for gap costs, conditional compositional score matrix adjustment, and no filtering or masking.
-I optimized these parameters to produce the most hits possible since many of these organisms, such as ctenophores, typically have matches that are short and thus difficult to find.
+I optimized these parameters to produce the most hits possible since many of these organisms, such as ctenophores, typically have matches that are short and thus difficult to locate.

 For each bait sequence, I documented how many taxa produced hits through the BLAST search.
 A significant hit was considered a hit with an E value of <0.0001.
 The data for the bait sequences used and the number of taxa with hits for each bait sequence is documented in the file BLAST_Results_Updated.xlsx.
 The information for each bait sequence that I used for protein BLAST that was then used to build a tree using IQ-Tree is listed below: